ergoserv/handbook/guides/git.md

 ## Commits

 * Each commit should be a single *logical change*.
-Don't make *logical changes* in one commit.
+Don't make several *logical changes* in one commit.
 For example, if a patch fixes a bug and optimizes the performance of a feature, split it into two separate commits.
 * Don't split a single *logical change* into several commits.
 For example, the implementation of a feature and the corresponding tests should be in the same commit.
 * Commit *early* and *often*.
 Small, self-contained commits are easier to understand and revert when something goes wrong.
 * Commits should be ordered *logically*.
 For example, if *commit X* depends on changes done in *commit Y*, then *commit Y* should come before *commit X*.